jungmannlab/picasso/docs/cmd.rst

 drift corrected locs will be created.

 Note 2: Make sure to set the camera settings correctly, otherwise Photon counts are wrong plus the MLE might have problems.

+Note 3: If you select one of the 3D algorithms (lq-3d or lq-gpu-3d) the programm will ask you to enter the magnification factor and the path to the 3D calibration file.

 Example
 ^^^^^^^